Category Archives: willful misrepresentation

 When he requested H-1B admission at the U.S. port of entry, my client fully intended to continue discussions with his manager to restart his position.
 If he really had no plans to return to his employment, he had a Canada passport to request entry as a B1/B2 visitor to wrap up his personal affairs and continue business discussions with his manager.

 An applicant may receive B-1 status if he is coming to the United States to engage in commercial transactions, negotiate contracts, consult with business associates, and participate in business meetings or conferences.
 My client could have legitimately requested admission as a visitor if his sole purpose was to engage in recreational activities or to have further employment negotiations or business meetings with his manager and then timely depart the United States to seek readmission in H-1B status.
-He, however, chose to request H-1B admission because he fully intended to return to the employer with the assumption that they were open to having him rejoin the company.

 In the initial consultation with the client, I explained that he had two options:

-1. File a Motion to Reconsider and Vacate the Expedited Removal Order and INA 212(a)(6)(C)(i) Bar with the CBP.
-A fully positive outcome in this requested relief gets rid of both the 5-year bar due to the Expedited Removal Order and the permanent bar under (6)(C)(i).
-The drawback is that such motions are not routinely filed by CBP and are rarely granted, except in circumstances where there the decision was clearly in error.
 It is also better to submit the motion within 30 days of the expedited removal order, which is not a statutory requirement, but in accordance with a regulation generally related to motions with an immigration officer.
 A favorable review on the merits, if any, is completely within the discretion of the agency.

 2. File a Request for Consent to Reapply for Admission Following Expedited Removal Order and an Application for 212(d)(3) Nonimmigrant Waiver to be excused from the (6)(C)(i) inadmissibility finding.
 This is the more common remedy and official procedure under U.S. immigration law.
 If granted, the applicant may then receive the U.S. visa or admission to the United States as a nonimmigrant, if he is otherwise eligible for such entry.
-The drawback is that a CTR and 212(d)(3) waiver grant eventually expire and may last for only a few months to one year.
-Therefore, the applicant may need to reapply for this relief if they travel overseas and seek readmission following the expiration of the CTR and waiver grant.

 In addition, if the person needs a visa stamp for the purpose of their trip to the United States, he must go through the U.S. Consulate or U.S. Embassy to request the CTR and 212(d)(3) waiver in connection with the visa request.
 This creates an extra hurdle because the U.S. Consulate or U.S. Embassy must first recommend the requested relief for it to be forwarded to the U.S. Customs & Border Protection, Admissibility Review Office (ARO) for final review and adjudication.
 If there is no recommendation, there is no review by CBP-ARO on the merits of the applications.

-In most cases, Canadian citizens may file for the Consent to Reapply for Admission (by a Form I-212 application) and 212(d)(3) waiver (by a Form I-192 application) directly with the CBP-ARO, when they do not require a visa stamp to enter the United States, either from Canada or from other countries.
-There are, however, some exceptions to this situation, where a visa stamp from the U.S. Consulate or U.S. Embassy is required.
+Canadian citizens may file for the Consent to Reapply for Admission (by a Form I-212 application) and 212(d)(3) waiver (by a Form I-192 application) directly with the CBP-ARO when they do not need a visa stamp in their passport for the purpose of their U.S. entry.
+But in situations where they must have a valid visa for U.S. entry, must request the waiver through consular processing.
 They include:

-• Treaty traders and investors (requires E Visa).
+• Treaty traders and investors (E Visa).

 • Foreign citizen fiancé(e) (K-1 Visa), and the fiancé(e)’s children (K-2 Visa).